Saturday, December 28, 2024

 First, property taxes: as the (inflation-induced) dollar value of their homes has increased, so have their property taxes.
 And these Boomers are living on fixed incomes – a retired couple's median income is around $65,000, so property taxes and likely remaining mortgage payments can take a huge chunk of that.

-Third, the younger generation is facing a "knock-on effect" because the Boomers often can't sell their houses due to a lack of accessible housing for the elderly, creating a shortage of available houses for younger families, which drives up prices along with higher interest rates and higher property taxes.
+Third, the younger generation is facing a "knock-on effect" because the Boomers often can't sell their houses due to that lack of accessible housing for the elderly, creating a shortage of available houses for younger families, which drives up prices along with higher interest rates and higher property taxes.
+Also, there are many young families who should be investing in their own homes instead of paying rent but can't afford to buy one.
 What must be done about this catch-22 dilemma?

 The cost for a ramp and/or an elevator can be shared among all families who live in a multiple-living-unit building, as well as sharing the cost for land, parking, outside walls, plumbing, roof, and maintenance.
 There should be a combination of one-bedroom, two-bedroom, and three-bedroom living units in order to accomodate singles, young married couples, larger families, and retired people.
 And most of all, they should have a common space for community gatherings including worship.
 Our 12-to-14-living-unit "ARC" (Agape Restoration Community) plans have been designed to meet all these requirements at a very reasonable cost.